 Student Beginner Skills Assessment 1 (S)

 In this exam, the student will be tested and graded on all beginner level technique, the basic zill strikes, and simple zill patterns.
 Feedback will be provided, if necessary, to help you in any areas of needed improvement.
 Please visit the AAMED website to download a copy of the Level 1 assessment.
-Must have grade of 75% or above to pass exam
+Must have a grade of 75% or above to pass the exam.

 Teacher Beginner Skills Assessment & Practical Demonstration Evaluation 1 (T)